andreas-jonsson/VirtualXT/tools/package/itch/README.rasberrypi.txt

 can be of any size.
 To prevent disk corruption it is recommended to use FDISK in DOS to ensure the correct size and format when using a USB drive.

+The keyboard is mapped as a US Model-F keyboard common on PC/XT and AT machines in the 80's.
+This means a lot of "modern" keys do not work since PC style USB (and PS2) keyboards are based on the later IBM Model-M.

 Ethernet support should work but is not well tested.
 Run the ETHERNET.BAT file on the included disk image to load drivers and launch DHCP server.